torvalds/linux/Documentation/networking/dsa/configuration.rst

 Configuration without tagging support
 -------------------------------------

-A minority of switches are not capable to use a taging protocol (DSA_TAG_PROTO_NONE).
+A miyesrity of switches are yest capable to use a taging protocol (DSA_TAG_PROTO_NONE).
 These switches can be configured by a VLAN based configuration.